 Teenager charged with on-pitch assaults during Forest-Leicester FA Cup clash

-Detectives have charged a teenager after three Nottingham Forest players were allegedly assaulted while celebrating a goal during their 4-1 FA Cup win against Leicester City.
+Detectives have charged a teenager after three Nottingham Forest players were allegedly assaulted while celebrating a goal during Sunday’s 4-1 FA Cup win over Leicester.

 The force said Toner had been released on conditional bail, including a condition not to attend any football stadium on the date of any live football match, pending an appearance at Nottingham Magistrates’ Court on February 24.